wp-plugins/appvitrine-bring-the-power-of-mobile-apps-into-your-blog/readme.txt

 2. Type AppVitrine within the search box and click "Search Plugins".
 3. Choose the "AppVitrine" Plugin and click "Install Now".
 4. Click "Activate Plugin".

-5. Click “AppVitrine” on the left hand panel.

-6. Make the changes on AppVitrine setting page if you needed and click “Apply”.<br>
+5. Click “AppVitrine” on the left hand panel.6.
+Make the changes on AppVitrine setting page if you needed and click “Apply”.<br>

 Download and Install the AppVitrine Plugin from Wordpress plugin directory: